Candlelight vigil for slain Davis officer draws more than a thousand

 “What brings us together is a really, really sad incident and one gathering is not going to change that,” he said.
 “But just seeing you all here does make a difference.”

-After learning of Natalie’s death, event organizer Stephanie Teague said she decided to host the vigil to bring the grieving community together while supporting Corona’s family.
+After learning of Corona’s death, event organizer Stephanie Teague said she decided to host the vigil to bring the grieving community together while supporting Corona’s family.

 “Even just walking around Davis, it’s a whole other world,” Teague said.
 “People are in a fog.
 You can tell that there’s a weight on everybody in town.”

+Once in Davis, Gustavo said, Corona had shown up on-duty at a house party he was at.

+“Even when you’re getting in trouble, about to get a citation, she doesn’t make you feel bad about it,” Chavez said.
+“All I can say is that Natalie was truly a great person.”

-Chris and Lauren Snow, longtime Davis residents, came bearing large red-and-blue-lined American flags over their shoulders, which honor both law enforcement and first responders, they said.
+Chris and Lauren Snow, longtime Davis residents, came to the vigil bearing large red-and-blue-lined American flags over their shoulders, which honor both law enforcement and first responders, they said.

 When Chris heard about the shooting around 10:30 the night of the shooting, he went out to the hospital where Corona was being treated with his flag.